MichaelCurrin/code-cookbook/README.md

 Contributions of new content or fixes are welcome.

-Please submit an issue or add a Pull Request from your forks's feature branch with a description of changes - see [Contributing doc](/CONTRIBUTING.md).
+Please submit an issue or add a Pull Request from your fork's feature branch with a description of changes - see [Contributing doc](/CONTRIBUTING.md).

 ## License